What is Debate?

 Meets feature teams of two students clashing over current issues.
 Teams debate according to a set format.
 At each competition debaters will participate in four debates, each running approximately an hour.
 Debaters use research and speeches written and complied by the team prior to the competition.
 At each meet, debaters will prepare and argue both sides of the issue.

 During the season, students will debate two different topics.
 The first topic is selected by debate teachers in August.
 The second topic is chosen by students.
 This year's resolutions (to be argued for or against) are:

 1. Juveniles 16 and older charged with violent felonies should be tried and sentenced as adults.

 2. The Obama Administration's efforts to combat terrorism have improved global security.

 Debaters practice Tuesdays and Thursdays afterschool in Mr. Hoselton's room E101.
 The debate team uses practice time to prepare for competition by writing speeches, compiling evidence, and practicing delivering arguments.
 Veteran debaters and coaches work to prepare and train new debaters.

-If are interested in joining the debate team contact Dr. Smith or Coach Susan Kolze at email@example.com
+If you have questions or interest in joining the debate team contact Alex Hoselton (Coach) at email@example.com